chadwhitacre/openpath/_posts/2024-03-05-the-case-for-a-new-institution.md

 [choosealicense.com][12].

-Then there's a "thick" version in which what we are doing is founding (or retrofitting?) an institution.
+Then there's a "thick" version in which what we are doing is founding (or joining with?) an institution.
 The reason we would do this is because it is the only way to solve the three big problems that our analysis of software as a commons has uncovered:

 1. the **closed-source information enclosure** of the bulk of society's software;
-1. the **enclosure of maintainer attention**, requiring them to jump through hoops to attend to their software; and
+1. the **enclosure of maintainer attention**, eroding overall community independence; and
 1. the **tragedy of the commons**, burning out maintainers.

-If the only problem we are trying to solve is the first, then yes, we can put up an informational website that gives us something to link to next time we announce an FSL product and that educates companies on options for sharing their source code in ways that fit their business, and be done with it.
+If the only problem we are trying to solve is the first, then yes, we can put up an informational website that educates companies on options for sharing their source code in ways that fit their business and gives us something to link to next time we announce an FSL product, and be done with it.

 However, I don't think we can justify using the name Software Commons while ignoring the second and third problems.
 Maintainer burnout is a real problem